srujanmp/Event-Hub/Readme.md

 and email announcements and chatbot browser notification one day before event if registered announcements subscribbe to club
+Leaderboard

+image storage- cloudinary

+Team
+New model with team lead

 # Hackloop 2024 project.
 hello